 - Bonds of any kind;

 - Negotiable debt securities;

 - Participating shares;

-- Subordinated securities;
+- o Subordinated securities;

-- Equivalent securities to the above, issued under foreign law.
+- o Equivalent securities to the above, issued under foreign law.

-- Shares / Units in other UCITS and UCIs:

 The Compartment may invest up to 10% of its net assets in UCITS based in France or in other EU Member States, and in European UCIs that are eligible according to the rules defined in the Prospectus.